NEWS ON Monday, 30 September 2013

 Crown Copyright

-Commanding officer Major Adam Foden, 53, said: “Black Hornet is a game-changing piece of kit.
+Commanding officer Major Adam Foden, 53, said: “Black Hornet is a game-changing piece of kit."Previously, we would have had to send soldiers forward to see if there were any enemy fighters hiding inside a set of buildings.

 "Now we are deploying Black Hornet to look inside compounds and to clear a route through enemy-held spaces.